-Do the euphoria, turmoil, and difficulty letting go point to an addiction?
+Do the euphoria, turmoil, and difficulty letting go point to love addiction?
 Experts and research may have other explanations.

 Some experts have suggested “love addiction,” loosely defined as the pursuit of love in spite of damaging or harmful consequences as one possible complication.
 Withdrawal symptoms may be another one.

 Yet not everyone agrees it’s possible to be addicted to love, and the very idea of love addiction remains controversial.

 Can you be addicted to love?
 No, according to the official definition.

 The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) no longer recognizes addiction as a diagnosis.
 Instead, it refers to substance use disorder (SUD).

 In basic terms, this disorder involves substance use you can’t control, even when that use harms you or other people in your life.